ERIC VAN BAARS

 0 Comments

 It is the end of my 1st week here in Busan.
-Running hot water and internet have been works in progress, as the building I’m living in ( ironically named the New Millennium Tower) had
+Running hot water and internet have been works in progress, as the building I’m living in (ironically named the New Millennium Tower) had

 I’m becoming fairly familiar with the subway system, purchased a metro debit card and

-actually have taken a few buses.
+actually, have taken a few buses.
 There is very little English signage in

 Busan, although the subway system is in English.
 The Busan subways are sparkling